We ship worldwide. Thousands of adventures delivered to over 30 countries!

-Learn about the Vikings for Kids in the ninth adventure which transports you back to the Viking Era.
+Learn about the Vikings in the ninth adventure, which transports you back to the Viking Era.

 You will learn about Viking longships, raids on monasteries, Rune stones

 Place the sticker on the timeline and find Denmark, Norway and Sweden on the world map.
-Find a cosy place to read the illustrated time-travelling Viking story with the matching bookmark, then learn some Viking facts in the history magazine.
+Find a cosy place to read the illustrated time-travelling story with the matching bookmark, then learn some Viking facts in the history magazine.
 Colour in the Viking-themed designs, solve the puzzles, then treasure your very own Viking-themed stickers.

 Begin the history adventure with a Mysteries in Time subscription box for kids.